steliosot/pwd/Class-2/README.md

 Today's lab session is essential to have a solid start in this module.
 Make sure you complete all the tasks before the next class.

-Lab 1 part 1 focuses on how to:

-**Part A**    Connect to the Google Cloud Platform and start the SQL server.

-**Part B**    Learn the advanced SQL commands.

-#### How to best approach the tutorials?

-The labs are in the form of a complete step-by-step tutorial that you need to follow.

-- Do not just copy and paste the commands but try to understand the steps by typing in the commands.

-- Do not worry if you don't remember everything after the first class; we will have the opportunity to work with these commands repeatedly in the next ten weeks.

-- I suggest you create an online logbook (e.g., a GitHub page) to keep notes of the essential commands.

-- Do not be afraid to try the commands again and again or even adapt them and get used to them.
-Commands that could be potentially harmful (for example, delete data etc.) will be highlighted during this lab.

 ####  Running the commands on the GCP